farzadasgari/proadv/docs/acoustic Doppler velocimeter.md

 - **Minimally intrusive**: While they have a small sampling volume located approximately 5 cm below the instrument, they do not require direct contact with the bulk flow, minimizing flow disturbances and allowing for measurements in sensitive environments.
 - **High-resolution**: They provide precise measurements of three-dimensional velocity components with high spatial and temporal resolution.
 - **Versatility**: They can be deployed in various aquatic environments, from shallow streams to deep oceans.

+***

+### Applications

+ADVs are employed in a diverse range of applications, including:

+- **Hydrology and Oceanography**: Measuring river currents, tidal movements, oceanographic circulation patterns, and sediment transport.
+Environmental Engineering: Assessing pollution dispersion, mixing processes in aquatic environments, and studying the impact of human activities on water bodies.
+- **Civil Engineering**: Analyzing flow patterns around bridges and other hydraulic structures, studying coastal erosion, and optimizing channel design.
+- **Other fields**: ADVs are also utilized in various other fields, such as fisheries research, limnology, and glaciology.